Some, any, no, every

 There are no chairs. = There aren't any chairs.
 (No hay sillas).

-When we use no before a noun, the verb stays positive.
-We don't use a double negative in English.
+When we use no before a noun, the verb stays affirmative: I have no money, not I don't have no money.

-🔹 Cuando usamos no antes de un sustantivo, el verbo es positivo.
-En inglés no usamos doble negación.
+🔹 Cuando usamos no antes de un sustantivo, el verbo es afirmativo: I have no money, no I don't have no money.

 Compound words (palabras compuestas)